-Semantic dependencies form only one type of link in an OOTA cycle.
-The other type extends from a given store to a load that returns the value stored.
-It is tempting to argue that the store must precede the load in global time and combine this with the intuitive notion that any real C++ implementation must consume global time when computing a semantic dependency.
-This combination suggests that OOTA cycles cannot occur.
-The idea has been formalized by defining an OOTA cycle as a cycle in sdep \cup rf [23], where sdep is the set of semantic dependencies within each thread and rf is the set of store-to-load "reads-from" links, whether internally within a thread (rfi) or externally between threads (rfe).7
+Semantic dependencies form only one type of link in an OOTA cycle; the other type extends from a given store to a load that returns the value stored.
+In principle, the time required by each of these links should prevent OOTA cycles from occurring.
+This idea has been formalized by defining an OOTA cycle as a cycle in sdep $\cup$ rf [23], where sdep is the set of semantic dependencies within each thread and rf is the set of store-to-load "reads-from" links, whether internally within a thread (rfi) or externally between threads (rfe).